 6. Combine Your Strategies

-“One of my top success stories of 2020 actually came from using most of the above best practices in a clever combination – and it almost crosses the line!” says Adrian Lockhart.
+“One of my top success stories of the last years actually came from using most of the above best practices in a clever combination – and it almost crosses the line!” says Ivonne.
 “I picked up on LinkedIn that someone from my network moved from an ex-client from four years ago to one of my top target accounts.
 The contact shared how they were developing a new strategy and digital transformation.
-Leveraging data and driving innovation were at the heart of this, in addition to developing their staff, improving their customer centricity and attracting a diverse workforce.
+Leveraging data and driving innovation was at the heart of this, in addition to developing their staff, improving their customer centricity and attracting a diverse workforce.

 That’s just a dream for aligning and mapping content from getAbstract’s library to inform them we could support their strategy!

-I kept in touch weekly making sure I went the extra mile throughout the sales process – and nine months later we are one step away from bringing onboard a great client here in the UK (name to be revealed in the coming weeks, fingers crossed!)”
+I kept in touch weekly making sure I went the extra mile throughout the sales process – and nine months later we are one step away from bringing onboard a great client.”